stesta/stesta.github.io/services/index.markdown

 			<i class="pull-left icon-social-youtube margin-right-10"></i>
 			<div class="content-boxes-in-v4">
 				<h2>Consulting</h2>
 				<p>We offer variety of software development related consulting services.
 We're happy to work with individuals and teams to work through things like complex development issues and application architectures.
 Or maybe you're struggling with problem more closely related to DevOps?
-We also provide educational services like agile coaching, source control management, cloud deployments, etc.</p>
+We also provide educational/training services for topics like agile coaching, source control management, cloud deployments, etc.</p>
 				<!--<a href="#">Learn More</a>-->
 			</div>
 		</div>